kontenbase/kontenbase-docs/docs/quickstart/react.md

 ### Set up the Database Service

-Now we are going to set `Profiles` and `Users` service.
+Now we are going to set `profile` and `Users` service.

 1. Click on `Create New Service` button.
-2. Fill in the service detail, give a name `Profiles`, select as private.
+2. Fill in the service detail, give a name `profile`, select as private.
-3. Click on `Profiles` service, select`Customize Fields`, then add some fields following picture below. note, there is a field `Users` with data type `Link To Record`.
-It means we create a data relation between the service `Profiles` with the `Users`.
+3. Click on `profile` service, select`Customize Fields`, then add some fields following picture below. note, there is a field `Users` with data type `Link To Record`.
+It means we create a data relation between the service `profile` with the `Users`.

 ![](./assets/profile-field.png)